mschot/mycroft-smartthings/README.md

   }
 ```

-NOTE 1: portnum is for the port number you have Home Assistant running on.
+NOTE: portnum is for the port number you have Home Assistant running on.
 8123 is default.

-NOTE 2: SSL support is currently secure as it does verify the cert.
+NOTE: SSL support is currently secure as it does verify the cert.

 You will then need to restart mycroft.